🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Lighting upgrades worth every penny

-• Fairy lights: Drape across beams, wrap around branches, or float in glass cloches.
+• Fairy lights: Drape across beams, wrap around branches, or float them in glass cloches.

-• Pin-spotting: Highlight florals and cake so they don’t disappear at night.
+• Pin-spotting: Highlight florals and the cake so they do not disappear once it gets dark.

-• Uplighting: Warm white against drapery or walls creates a halo effect.
+• Uplighting: Warm white against drapery or walls creates a soft halo effect.

 8. Cozy Touches: Faux Fur, Knit, and Velvet

-Medium lounge vignette: A cozy seating area with a tight palette of white, cream, and soft gray—faux fur throws draped over white sofas, chunky knit pillow covers and a knit table runner, and subtle velvet accents like chair sashes and ribbon-wrapped bouquets resting on a side table.
-Warm ambient lighting, tactile textures emphasized, welcoming winter comfort.
+Medium lounge vignette of a cozy seating area in white, cream, and soft gray with faux fur throws over white sofas, chunky knit pillow covers and table runner, and subtle velvet chair sashes.

-Here’s where your guests actually feel the winter theme.
+Here is where your guests actually feel the winter theme.
 Add soft textures where people sit, stand, and lounge.
-It’s elegant but also welcoming.
+It is elegant but also welcoming.
+Guests always notice the small tactile details, like a faux fur throw over a lounge chair, and those touches make winter wedding decorations feel thoughtful rather than staged.

 Comfort-first styling

-• Faux fur throws: Drape over lounge seating or use as a photo-booth backdrop.
+• Faux fur throws: Drape over lounge seating or use one as a photo-booth backdrop.

 • Knit details: Chunky knit pillow covers, table runners, or even napkin rings.